Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRS Instructions for Form 5472 (Rev. 2026); IRC §6038A.
 Verified June 2026.

 A reportable transaction is any exchange of money or property between the US entity and a related foreign party.
-Capital contributions, loans, loan repayments, distributions, sales, purchases, rent, royalties, interest, and amounts paid for services all count — even a single funding deposit.
+Capital contributions, loans, loan repayments, sales, purchases, rent, royalties, interest, and amounts paid for services all count — even a single funding deposit.

 This is the point most foreign founders miss.
-People assume IRS Form 5472 applies only to companies that earn money.
+People assume Form 5472 applies only to companies that earn money.
 It does not.
 The trigger is a transaction, not a profit.
 The moment you wire money from your personal account to fund your LLC, you have created a reportable transaction.

 | Transaction | Reportable? | Typical Part on the form |